 Matches can move more smoothly if you and your students know when they are expected to be ready to compete.
 Most matches are 1 minute long, but you will need to allow time for setup and clean up, so that students can navigate the classroom space easily.
 So setting up a schedule that allows for roughly 5 minutes per match, should account for student movement, setup and cleanup.

-Post the schedule with the alliances, or print it and give it out to students so that they can clearly see when they are expected to be ready.
+Post the schedule with the teams, or print it and give it out to students so that they can clearly see when they are expected to be ready.
 This timetable will then set the parameters for students’ practice time.
 An example match schedule is shown below.

 You will want to have multiple rounds of the competition so that students can iterate on their strategy and build between matches, so establishing a time table will help you plan your class time to allow for a successful competition lesson.
 Having a predetermined schedule will also enable you to announce the matches throughout class, so that your focus can remain on scoring and timing at the competition Field.

-Create a leaderboard on the board
+Create a leaderboard

 Post or project the match schedule on the whiteboard in your classroom, and give space for students to write in point totals and to identify the winner of each match.
-This visible record of matches can provide motivation for students as they continue to iterate, as well as give them an idea of other alliances to scout as they develop game strategies.
+This visible record of matches can provide motivation for students as they continue to iterate, as well as give them an idea of other teams to scout as they develop game strategies.